Formats and resolutions for images

 Below is a list of the formats we provide and their resolutions in pixels per inch (ppi):

-• Color JPEG (.jpg) - either 150 ppi, 300 ppi or 600 ppi, depending on the image
+• JPEG (.jpg) and PNG (.png) - between 150 ppi and 600 ppi, depending on the image

-• Color WMF & (EPS - Mac) - varies per image
+• WMF & (EPS - Mac) - varies per image

 JPEG Files

 JPEG (.jpg) files compress the file’s information, which makes the file size smaller.
 JPEGs are used primarily for photographs or artwork that has a lot of shading or gradations.
 JPEGs can be displayed on the Web.
+Our older images are in RGB, while newer images are in sRGB.

-TIF and JPG files are usually recognizable by both Windows and Mac-based operating systems.
+JPG files are usually recognizable by both Windows and Mac-based operating systems.

 PNG Files